Do you need a Baby Room Monitor?

 sleep a bit less worried.

-And some have been awoken by the alarm at
+And many parents have been awoken by the alarm at

-Sids monitors sometimes are recommended by pediatricians, especially
+Sids monitors are also usually recommended by pediatricians if appropriate, especially

 for